samanthaming/Flexbox30/flexbox-aligning-with-auto-margins/README.md

 1. Always use **Flexbox** properties
 2. If not possible, use **auto margins**

 Reasoning?
-I think Flexbox properties are more intuitive and reads more explicit than "auto margins".
+I think Flexbox properties are more intuitive and read more explicit than "auto margins".
 Check it:

 ```css
 .child {